What levels of AST & ALT Indicate Dangerous Liver Damage?

 - Acute liver failure (also called fulminant hepatitis).

-In Acute hepatitis, there is an acute inflammation and destruction of a large portion of your liver cells.
+Acute hepatitis is an acute inflammation and destruction of a large portion of your liver cells.
 In most cases of acute hepatitis, the liver cells undergo significant but reversible damage.

 Common causes of acute hepatitis: